top of page

 SNSF Early Postdoc.Mobility

-Study how mesoscale structures influence the export of organic material and oxygen concentrations in the Benguela Upwelling System.
-The study was developed by combining the use of glider data (GOCART project), ship data (COMICS project), satellite products, ocean reanalysis data and a new high resolution coupled physical-biogeochemical ocean model (ROMS + BEC) that I developed at NOC.
+Mesoscale influence on oxygen concentrations and the export of organic material in the Benguela Upwelling System by combining glider data (GOCART project), ship data (COMICS project), satellite products, ocean reanalysis data and a new high-resolution physical-biogeochemical ocean model (ROMS + BEC) that I developed at NOC.

 Exploring the impact of changes in the biological pump on the shelf sea and ocean nutrient and redox state